tiltshiftnl/algoritmeregister/README.md

-# algoritmeregister
+# Algoritmeregister

+AlgoritmeRegister (*Algorithm Registry*) is a Proof of Concept application that stores information on uses of algorithms in public organisations.

-## development environment using Docker
+## Development environment using Docker

 See https://www.shiphp.com/blog/2017/phpunit-docker